Redawt/f4-frost-guide/coreone.md

 * Once the download has finished, click the ![mo2 archive button](https://themidnightride.github.io/img/mo2%20archive.png) button at the top of MO2
 * From the new window, navigate to where the PANPC was downloaded to and double-click it
 * Finish the install normally

+**If you need help with this guide or have questions regarding FROST in any way, please do not ask them over at Greslin's Discord Server, but rather on the [Frost Discord Server](https://discord.com/invite/BaKsm7Fn4A)!!!**
+{:.error}